4 Lesser Known Action Flicks that Kick Unparalleled Ass

-Part revenge thriller, part suspense driven mystery involving a spiraling undercover agent (Nicole Kidman), her deceased partner (Sabastian Stan) and a past bank robbery that ruined the lives of all those involved.
+Part revenge thriller, part suspense driven mystery involving a spiraling undercover agent (Nicole Kidman), her deceased partner (Sabastian Stan) and a bank robbery gone wrong that ruins the lives of all those involved.
 ‘Destroyer’ shines when showcasing the emotional depth of its characters.
-The acting is masterful and a slower-paced plot employs non-linear storytelling through flashbacks, heightening the stakes greatly.
-The relatively unknown actors that fill out the gang are convincing — all giving remarkable performances.
+The acting is masterful and a slower-paced plot employs non-linear storytelling through flashbacks heightening the stakes greatly.
+The relatively unknown actors that fill out the gang come off as convincing giving remarkable performances.
 Intensity, anguish, and pessimism are palpable throughout.
-Kidman’s portrayal of a shattered woman hunting down those responsible for her partner’s murder – intrinsically powerful – it’s an absolute tour-de-force.
+Kidman’s portrayal of a shattered woman hunting down those responsible for her partner’s murder – intrinsically powerful – an absolute tour-de-force.

-Aubrey Plaza (Parks & Rec., Legion, Ingrid Goes West, Dirty Grandpa) leads this independent gem starring opposite Theo Rossi (The Penguin, Sons of Anarchy, Luke Cage), Plaza plays Emily Benetto,who’s so badly in need of funds it’s causing her to consider “less than legal” ways to hustle up some cash.
-Emily ends up joining a group of credit card fraudsters led by Yousef (Rossi) who soon introduces her to a life of criminal enterprise; filled with betrayal, danger, and the constant threat of life-changing repercussions.
+Aubrey Plaza (Parks & Rec., Legion, Ingrid Goes West, Dirty Grandpa) leads this independent gem starring opposite Theo Rossi (The Penguin, Sons of Anarchy, Luke Cage).
+Plaza plays Emily Benetto who’s so badly in need of funds it’s causing her to consider “less than legal” ways to hustle up some cash.
+Emily ends up joining a group of credit card fraudsters led by Yousef (Rossi) who soon introduces her to a life of criminal enterprise; filled with betrayal, danger, romance and the constant threat of life-changing repercussions.

 Is it as good as the original, a blood-sucking vampire horror disguised as a crime thriller – directed by Rodriguez & written by Tarantino?